yngvem/PDImaging/README.md

 # PDImaging
 ## This was a fun side project I had last year, however, it might have been somewhat too ambitious.
 I might come back to this project later once I am finished with my masters degree.

+## I am now finished with my masters degree, but I have other project's I'm working on and a job.
+This was a fun project, but don't expect updates in the immediate future.

+If I ever pick this up, I'll have to rewrite it for Python 3.X.

 ## A Python toolkit for variational and PDE based image processing
 This toolbox is an attempt to fill that hole and uses a combination of Cython and C++ to speed things up.
 One big advantage of this toolbox is that all functions have references to where the respective algorithms were first published, as well as what source I've used for the algorithm to improve the ease at which scientists use this toolbox.